Growing Fruits and Veggies in Small Containers

 Small Containers for gardening ideas

 Here are a few of my favorite pots/containers to use to plant fruits and veggies.
-Be sure to use container potting soil which drains better and uses a good fertilizer specifically made for fruits and veggies.
+Be sure to use container potting soil, which drains better and uses a good fertilizer specifically made for fruits and veggies.

 Raised Garden Beds – I used raised beds for several years, but I really love these ideas for smaller areas where you won’t have to bend over so much.
 Great for those with back, knee, and hip problems.